Top 10 Planning Tools Every Young Planner Should Know

 So if you’re not familiar with the tools in this post, grab a seat, take notes, and get ready to make a list of what you need to learn…Wait, you’re still using paper?
 Don’t worry, there’s a tool for that too.

-1. GIS Software (ArcGIS, QGIS)
+1. GIS Software (ArcGIS, QGIS) – For Mapping and Spatial Analysis

 If location matters (and in planning, it always does) GIS software is your best friend.
 ArcGIS is the industry standard, but QGIS is a powerful, free alternative.
 Use these to map data, analyze spatial patterns, and visualize everything from zoning boundaries to transit routes.